-There were no RSUs that vested during the three months ended April 1, 2006.
-The Company had \$105 million of total unrecognized compensation costs related to stock options and RSUs at April 1, 2006 that are expected to be recognized over a weighted-average period of 2.4 years.
-There were no significant stock compensation costs capitalized into assets as of April 1, 2006.
+The Company had approximately \$111 million of total unrecognized compensation costs related to stock options and RSUs at July 1, 2006 that are expected to be recognized over a weighted-average period of 2.5 years.
+There were no significant stock compensation costs capitalized into assets as of July 1, 2006.

-During the first quarter of fiscal 2006, \$23.0 million was received for the exercise of stock options.
+The Company received cash of \$8.3 million and \$31.4 million for the exercise of stock options during the three and six months ended July 1, 2006, respectively.
 Cash was not used to settle any equity instruments previously granted.
 The Company issues shares from the 2000 Stock Incentive Plan reserve upon the exercise of stock options and vesting of RSUs.
 The Company does not currently expect to repurchase shares from any source to satisfy such obligation under the Plan.